NUbots/NUbots/module/platform/Webots/README.md

 ======

 ## Description
-A module to connect to the Robocup controller in Webots and exchange protobuf messages with it.
+A module to connect to Webots controllers and exchange protobuf messages with them.

 ## Usage
 Add the ip for the computer running Webots, and the port the controller is listening on.
 For Robocup the port determines